Florida Wedding Destinations and Honeymoon Travel

 of the footpaths go through veritable tunnels of vegetation that seem as cool on a hot day as stepping into an air-conditioned

 room.
-Walking through the town it becomes apparent that the town's nine structure types, ranging from 1,800-square-foot
+Walking through the town it becomes apparent that the town's nine structure types, ranging from 1,800-square-foot courtyard

-of tourists and homebody mentalities.
-Note the contrast of the homeowners idling on their porches and the tourists on
+homebody mentalities.
+Note the contrast of the homeowners idling on their porches and the tourists on the move to rent

-the move to rent sailboats, kayaks and hammocks.
-And you don't have to take the short walk to the gulf if you want
+sailboats, kayaks and hammocks.
+And you don't have to take the short walk to the gulf if you want to go swimming, for

-to go swimming, for there are pools at every turn--the beachside Coquina Pool designed for lounging; the Mediterranean-style
+there are pools at every turn--the beachside Coquina Pool designed for lounging; the Mediterranean-style Cabana Pool popular

-Cabana Pool popular with families; the metal-roofed parkside Sky Pool; and the French West Indies-style Barbados Pool with
+with families; the metal-roofed parkside Sky Pool; and the French West Indies-style Barbados Pool with its copper roof, shaded

-its copper roof, shaded loggia and stucco tower and vestibule fountain.
-For those with a kinetic nature there are the
+loggia and stucco tower and vestibule fountain.
+For those with a kinetic nature there are the Racquet Club, Fitness

-The aforementioned Italian restaurant specializes in northern Italian Tuscany-style cuisine and the Summer Kitchen is a casual,
+aforementioned Italian restaurant specializes in northern Italian Tuscany-style cuisine and the Summer Kitchen is a casual,

 family-style place to have breakfast or lunch.
 Courtyard Wine and Cheese has a self-explanatory name and there is a